 This post is relevant for companies migrating data using a net change or summary trial balance approach for historical financial statements.
-If you upload detailed transactions, loading open-AP transactions won't be necessary.
-Check out this article to learn how intheBlk consulting loads detailed transactions.
+Loading open AP transactions won't be necessary if you upload detailed transactions.
+Check out this article to learn how OptimalData consulting loads detailed transactions.

 Before getting started, you should complete the following:

 - Apply any vendor payments, vendor credits, and journal entries against open vendor bills and journal entries.
 Journal entries are often involved with contra-AP balances.

 - Add the entity to any journal entries missing a name.
 If the entries net to zero, exclude them from the import.

 - Create a suspense account to post the open AP transactions' general ledger (GL) impact.
 This account can be named OPENAP and configured as an equity account type.

 You imported the monthly financial statements with a journal entry.
 This entry recorded the original GL impact for all historical transactions, including unpaid AP transactions.

 We would not have individual transactions available to pay if we stopped there.
 We need to create our unpaid vendor bills.
 But, this makes a posting transaction, which will generate a variance in our financial statement tieout.
 We need a method to get the individual transactions into NetSuite without making a difference between our two systems.